Effective Date: May 16, 2018

 No. The Services may contain links to third-party websites, but this Policy does not apply to information that you may provide to or that may be collected by such third parties.
 We encourage you to review such third parties’ privacy policies and terms and conditions before engaging with such third parties.

 7. What are your choices regarding online tracking, analytics and certain email communications from Checkr?

 - Promotional Emails.
-As discussed in this Policy, we may send periodic promotional or informational emails to you.
-You may opt out of such communications by clicking unsubscribe in the email.
+As discussed in this Policy, subject to any restrictions under applicable laws, we may send periodic promotional or informational emails to you.
+You may opt-out of such communications by clicking unsubscribe in the email.
 Please note that it may take up to 10 business days for us to process opt-out requests.
 If you opt out of receiving emails about recommendations or other information we think may interest you, we may still send you emails about your account or any services you have requested or received from us.

 8. How does Checkr protect your information?